 Eunice Kathleen Waymon, known professionally as Nina Simone, was born on Feb.
-21, 1933, to a poor family of 10 in Tyron, N.C.
-At around the age of three, Simone began to play piano, and it was initially her dream to become a concert pianist.
-Demonstrating her inherent talent, Simone began performing at her local church, and made her first classical recital performance debut at the mere age of twelve.
-During this performance, Simone had her first profound encounter with racial discrimination when her parents were forced from the front rows of her recital to the back, in order to make room for white patrons.
+21, 1933, to a family of 10 in Tyron, N.C.
+At around the age of three, Simone began to play piano, and it soon became her dream to become a concert pianist.
+Demonstrating her inherent talent, Simone began performing at her local church, and made her first classical recital performance debut at the mere age of 12.
+During this performance, Simone had her first profound encounter with racial discrimination when her parents were forced from the front rows of the recital hall to the back, in order to make room for white patrons.
 Confused and enraged, Simone repeatedly refused to play until her parents were moved back to their original seats in the front row.
-This incident was a pivotal moment in Simone’s life, as it was the first instance that she demonstrated a passion for the rights of black Americans.
+This incident was a pivotal moment in Simone’s life, and her profound passion to advocate for Black rights in America ensued.
 (Her music recorded during the Civil Rights Movement would be a large extension of this.)

 In her teenage years, Simone went on to study classical music at the Juilliard School in New York with the help of some of her supporters in her home town.
 By 1954, she had accepted a job playing piano at the Midtown Bar and Grill in Atlantic City, N.J., where the owner expected her to play and sing.
 At twenty years old, Simone had never sang and performed in public, but after her debut, she became an instant success.
 Word began to spread about this “prolific songwriter” and “generous interpreter of music from various genres.”
 Simone often transformed popular tunes of the day into unique syntheses of jazz, blues, gospel, and folk music.
 She became revered for her “rich, deep velvet vocal tones,” combined with her mastery of the keyboard.